Hong Kong University of Science and Technology: Lee Shau Kee Library

 The HKUST Lee Shau Kee Library, part of the Hong Kong Academic Library Link (HKALL), occupies a central location of the campus.
 Connected to the Academic Building, it is accessible directly from the Hong Kong Jockey Club Atrium.
 It spans five floors with over 12,350 sq m of floor space, providing more than 3,674 seats as well as computing facilities.
 It offers a wide array of information resources, both local and remote.
 In addition to over 720,000 print and electronic volumes and a large collection of media resources, it provides access to more than 47,000 periodical titles, a large number of e-books, databases, and other digital information resources.
-The library also includes a 24-hour-capable Learning Commons which provides a technology-rich environment for active learning and education.

 The library owns a collection of old maps of China and the rest of Asia, produced by Chinese and Western cartographers over the last 500 years.
 A selection of these maps, providing an insight into the history of international geographic knowledge, was published by the library in a limited-edition (1000 copies) volume in 2003.

 Shaw Auditorium

 Donated by Shaw Foundation, Shaw Auditorium is a 4-storey multi-purpose auditorium designed for concerts, lectures, musicals and visual productions.
 The building consists of three superimposed elliptic rings surrounding a sculptural core.
 The rings that blend into the architecture provide shade and rain protection around the building.
 The auditorium is equipped with modular seating that can be adapted to allow for multiple arrangements, ranging from 850 to up to 1300 seats.
 Its curved walls can function as a 360-degree projection screen, enabling audio-visual experiences.

-HKUST opened Shaw Auditorium on 17 November 2021, as part of a celebration of the university’s 30th anniversary.
+HKUST opened Shaw Auditorium on 17 November 2021, as part of a celebration of the university's 30th anniversary.

 Ancillary services

-The campus boasts 18 catering outlets including fast food restaurants, a Chinese restaurant as well as a restaurant serving international cuisine; other ancillary facilities in the academic complexes include three banks, a bookstore, a supermarket, clinics (consisting of a medical clinic providing free outpatient service to all full-time students and staff, a student dental clinic, and a staff dental clinic) and Students' Union offices.
+The campus boasts 18 catering outlets including fast food restaurants, a Chinese restaurant as well as a restaurant serving international cuisine; other ancillary facilities in the academic complexes include three banks, a supermarket, clinics (consisting of a medical clinic providing free outpatient service to all full-time students and staff, a student dental clinic, and a staff dental clinic) and Students' Union offices.